Sign In

 Preparation for Installation

-• System running in Ubuntu with Desktop environment
+• A system, such as a cloud server, running Ubuntu with Desktop environment

 • Root access or user with sudo privilege